Odd Arne Westad's Restless Empire: China and the World Since 1750 Wins 2013 Asia Society Bernard Schwartz Book Award

 Tommy T.B.
 Koh (Jury Co-Chair) is Singapore’s Ambassador-At-Large, Special Adviser at the Institute of Policy Studies at the Lee Kuan Yew School of Public Policy, and Chairman of the National Heritage Board.
 He is on secondment from the Faculty of Law of the National University of Singapore.
 Among his many government appointments, he has served as Singapore’s Permanent Representative to the United Nations, High Commissioner to Canada, and Ambassador to the United States and Mexico.
 He is a member of Asia Society’s Global Council.

-Susan Glasser Susan Glasser is editor of POLITICO magazine, leading new divisions that will mark the news organization's expansion into longform reporting and opinion journalism.
+Susan Glasser is editor of POLITICO magazine, leading new divisions that will mark the news organization's expansion into longform reporting and opinion journalism.
 Glasser joins POLITICO after several years as editor in chief of the award-winning magazine Foreign Policy, overseeing its relaunch in print and as a daily online magazine.
 Before that, Glasser worked for a decade at the Washington Post, where she was a foreign correspondent, editor, and political reporter.
 She and her husband, New York Times White House correspondent Peter Baker, spent four years as co-chiefs of the Post’s Moscow Bureau, throughout President Vladimir Putin’s first term.
 Their book, Kremlin Rising: Vladimir Putin’s Russia and the End of Revolution, was published in 2005.
 Glasser also covered the wars in Afghanistan and Iraq as a correspondent for the Post and held a number of senior positions, including assistant managing editor for national news and editor of Outlook, the Post’s weekly section of commentary and ideas

 Vali Nasr is Dean of the Johns Hopkins University Paul H. Nitze School of Advanced International Studies and a contributor at Bloomberg View.
 He served as Senior Advisor to U.S. Special Representative for Afghanistan and Pakistan, Ambassador Richard Holbrooke, between 2009 and 2011.
 He is a senior fellow in foreign policy at the Brookings Institution; a member of the U.S. Department of State's Foreign Affairs Policy Board; a trustee of the Rockefeller Brothers Fund and the National Democratic Institute; and a life member of the Council on Foreign Relations.

 Kazuo Ogoura is currently serving as Secretary General of the Council of Tokyo 2020 Bid Committee.
-Prior to his appointment to the Committee, Ambassador Ogoura was President of the Japan Foundation from 2003–11.
-Before this, he was a Visiting Researcher at the National Institute for Research Advancement and an invited Professor at Aoyama Gakuin University.
+Prior to his appointment to the Committee, Ambassador Ogoura was President of the Japan Foundation in 2003–11.
+Before that, he was a Visiting Researcher at the National Institute for Research Advancement and an invited Professor at Aoyama Gakuin University.
 He worked in the Ministry of Foreign Affairs of Japan for 40 years before retiring in 2002.
 His key posts in the Ministry included Director-General of the Cultural Affairs Department, Director-General of the Economic Affairs Bureau, and Deputy Vice Minister of Foreign Affairs.
 He was also Japan’s Ambassador to Vietnam, South Korea, and France.

 Thitinan Pongsudhirak is Associate Professor of International Political Economy and Director of the Institute of Security and International Studies at Chulalongkorn University, Bangkok.
 His publications have focused on Thailand’s political economy, foreign policy, and media, as well as ASEAN and East Asian security and economic cooperation.
 His comments and op-eds have been featured in international and local media.
 With prior experience at BBC World Service and The Economist Intelligence Unit, he earned degrees from the University of California at Santa Barbara and Johns Hopkins School of Advanced International Studies (SAIS).
 His PhD at the London School of Economics received the UK’s best dissertation prize.
 He has held visiting positions at SAIS, Stanford University, and Singapore’s Institute of Southeast Asian Studies, serving on editorial boards of several academic journals.